Killea/abcweb_learn_js/(7)JavaScript_conditional_g(45).md

 - The switch statement evaluates an expression
 - Matching the expression's value to a case clause
 - Then executes statements associated with that case
-- If we don't break it will execute the follow the matching case

   ```js
   const name = "Marta";